- Outdoor Recreation

 People come from all over the world to enjoy the plentiful year-round outdoor adventure and thrills found in Big Sky.

 In today’s digitally connected society, an important part of any trip is sharing your adventures with friends and family back home.
-We’ve compiled a list of the top five Instagram-worthy locations in Big Sky that are likely to make them envious of your travels.
+We’ve compiled a list of the top-five Instagram-worthy locations in Big Sky that are likely to make them envious of your travels.

-Green Bridge – Not only a popular IPA at Beehive Basin Brewery, the Green Bridge is the perfect spot to take a photo to commemorate your time in Big Sky.
+The Green Bridge – Not only a popular IPA at Beehive Basin Brewery, the Green Bridge is the perfect spot to take a photo to commemorate your time in Big Sky.
 Whether you’re jumping off the bridge into the cool waters of the Gallatin River in the summer or standing on the shore admiring how the crisp, white snow contrasts with the green metal of the bridge, Green Bridge is a not-to-miss photo opportunity.

-Chair Lift Big Sky Resort – The Swiftcurrent chair lift, with its stunning views of Lone Peak, is a perfect place to cozy up with some friends and take a group shot.
+Swiftcurrent at Big Sky Resort – The Swiftcurrent chair lift, with its stunning views of Lone Peak, is a perfect place to cozy up with some friends and take a group shot.
 If you’re newer to the sport, the recently added canopy on the magic carpet casts the perfect blue glow and ambiance to increase your excitement to get out and learn to ski.

-Ousel Falls – The 100-foot waterfall cascading at the end of a picturesque yet easy hike in town is the perfect spot to visit any time of the year.
-Be sure to wear some studs on your shoes if you’re heading out in the winter as it can be a bit icy.
+Ousel Falls – The 100-foot waterfall cascading at the end of a picturesque hike in town is the perfect spot to visit any time of the year.
+Be sure to wear some studs on your shoes if you’re heading out in the winter, as it can be a bit icy.
 Take the stairs down to the landing in front of the falls and gather together for a group shot.